 - The content can get overwhelming quickly, so it’s important to chop it up yourself.

 FullStack Vue takes a holistic approach to the framework.
-Rather than diving right into the technical details, it provides a solid foundation in the technology.
+This is one of the best computer science books for beginners because rather than diving right into the technical details, it provides a solid foundation in the technology.
 Then, it has functional exercises for you to complete along with walkthroughs if you get stuck.
 The book is also designed to save developers hours of researching oddities of Vue that aren’t intuitive.

 - One of the few good books about Vue.